 You are accepted into the University for a given degree Course, and remain registered for that Course unless you make a successful application to transfer to another Course.

 If you are considering making a transfer you should in the first instance consult your tutor and, if necessary, the Senior Tutor.
 It is possible to transfer to the three-year variant of a four-year programme at any time up to the start of the third academic year, although leaving it after the end of term 2 of the second year can give rise to complications in relation to project and option choice.
 A transfer from the three- to the four-year variant of a Degree Course (including 'with intercalated year' degrees) is in principle also possible up until the start of the third academic year.
 The formal process requires you to make an application via Student Records.

-The University system will automatically register you for any core modules for the Course you are taking, but from weeks 1 to 3 in your first term you will need to register for the options (including any unusual options) you wish to take.
+The University system will automatically register you for any core modules for the Course you are taking, but from weeks 1 to 3 in term 1, you need to register for the options (including any unusual options) you wish to take.
 You should do this using eMR (electronic Module Registration).